-In a study published in the December 2017 issue of the Journal of Aging Studies, University of Kansas gerontologist David J. Ekerdt and his international group of co-authors addressed that question in lengthy face-to-face interviews.
-Participants were 90 people (30 each from Germany, China, and the U.S.) who were at least 60 years old and considered themselves retired, even if they still did some work.
+In a study published in the December 2017 issue of the Journal of Aging Studies, University of Kansas gerontologist David Ekerdt and an international group of co-authors addressed that question through lengthy face-to-face interviews.
+The participants were 90 people (30 each from Germany, China, and the U.S.) who were at least 60 years old and considered themselves retired, even if they still did some work.
 In all three countries, many people said they wanted more and more years to live only if they stayed reasonably healthy.

 People Who Were Not Interested in Living Much Longer

-Of the 90 people interviewed, 33 said that they did not want to live any longer or didn’t care.
+Of the 90 people interviewed, 33 said that they did not want to live much longer or didn’t care.
 For example, an 84-year-old woman said, “I’d like to go tomorrow.”
-Intriguingly, not all of them were in poor health.
-Some, for example, said they had already accomplished what they wanted.
-For example, an 84-year-old man said, “I’ve had a full enough life.
+Intriguingly, not all of these people were in poor health.
+Some said they had already accomplished what they wanted.
+One 84-year-old man said, “I’ve had a full enough life.
 I don’t know what I’m going to add to it.
 It’s pleasant enough, but I don’t know that I’m going to be adding anything of any grand scale.”

-Others just accepted the length of their lives as their fate (e.g., “When I’m done, I’m done.”).
+Others just accepted the length of their lives as their fate.
 Some pointed to the age at which a parent or grandparent died and saw that as their anticipated length of life.
-For example, a 63-year-old woman said that her mother died at 69 and she would be “content” to do the same.
+For example, a 63-year-old woman said that her mother died at 69, and she would be “content” to do the same.

 People Who Wanted to Live Longer — But Only If They Stayed Reasonably Healthy